Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

-The autoscaler controller functions on the infrastructure level, so it requires permissions to add and delete infrastructures.
+The autoscaler controller functions at the infrastructure level, so it requires permission to add and delete infrastructures.
 Make sure to manage these necessary credentials securely.
 One key best practice here is following the principle of least privilege.

 To manage the costs of running Kubernetes clusters on a cloud platform, it’s smart to dynamically scale the number of nodes to match the current cluster utilization.
 This is especially true for workloads designed to scale and meet the current demand.

-The Cluster Autoscaler basically loops through two tasks.
-It checks for unschedulable pods and calculates whether it’s possible to consolidate all the currently deployed pods on a smaller number of nodes.
+Cluster Autoscaler basically loops through two tasks.
+It checks for unschedulable pods and calculates whether it’s possible to consolidate all the currently deployed pods onto a smaller number of nodes.

 Here’s how it works:

-- The Cluster Autoscaler checks clusters for pods that can’t be scheduled on any existing nodes.
+- Cluster Autoscaler checks clusters for pods that can’t be scheduled on any existing nodes.